ConsenSysMesh/web3studio-bootleg/README.md

 ### [`helix-contracts`](packages/helix-contracts)

-Reference contracts that the Helix system uses to make everything trustless.
+Reference contracts that the Helix system uses to make everything as trust-less as possible.

 ### [`examples`](packages/examples)